July 18, 2020

-Okeechobee s the county seat of Okeechobee County, the immediate area surrounding Lake Okeechobee.
+Okeechobee is the county seat of Okeechobee County, the immediate area surrounding Lake Okeechobee.
+The name derives from the Hitchiti Indian words "oki" for water and "chobi" for big.

 About 6,000 people live in Okeechobee.
 Some Floridians also refer to the town as "Okeechobee City".